kjhealy/workflow-paper/plain-person-text.md

     graduate student to starting as a faculty member, though perhaps the rationale is less compelling given the costs.

-[^2]: Comparisons should still take account of remaining differences in
-    hardware design quality, and of course the OS itself.
-    I use Mac OS X these days, and I recommend you do, too.
-The discussion here reflects that preference to some extent.
-But the other options are also viable alternatives, and most of the tools I discuss are available on all three platforms.
-So I will not spend any more time trying to convince you one way or the other.

 [^3]: For further argument about the advantages of text-editors over
     word processors see Allin Cottrell's polemic, \`\`[Word Processors:
     Stupid and Inefficient](http://www.ecn.wfu.edu/~cottrell/wp.html).''